SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 “Did she look like herself?” the Arrow asked, smiling, enjoying a moment of shared experience with the giant woman.

 The Pillar chuckled, and the Arrow’s chest vibrated with the force of it.
 “No, she looked like an agéd wise woman of Vanigar.
-I think only in fabled Alloy could the Memory of a Sunset at Dawn walk the streets without ‘scaring the horses,’ as they say.”
+I think only in fabled Alloy could the Memory of a Sunset at Dawn [[Walk|walk]] the streets without ‘scaring the horses,’ as they say.”

 “Alloy?”